PraxTube/chess-ai/README.md

 You will need `pyhton3` and `git`.
 I would recommend `pyhton3.10` but others should work too.

+### Install

 The following instructions are for linux.
-If you don't know how to apply them for other OS (i.e. windows or mac), consider proompting Chat Gippity to translate them to your OS.
+If you don't know how to apply them for your OS (i.e. windows or mac), consider prompting ChatGPT to translate them to your OS.

 ```
 git clone https://github.com/PraxTube/chess-ai.git